3/3 TALK | From Humanitarian Relief to Holocaust Rescue: The Story of Tracy Strong, Jr.

 About the speaker

 Christopher R. Browning is the Frank Porter Graham Professor of History Emeritus at the University of North Carolina at Chapel Hill and was formerly on the faculty at Pacific Lutheran University in Tacoma, WA.
 He has published nine books on the Holocaust, including “Ordinary Men,” “Origins of the Final Solution,” and “Remembering Survival,” all of which won the National Jewish Book Award.
+He is currently a visiting instructor for the University of Washington’s Department of History.

 This event is generously supported by Deborah and Doug Rosen.